igor-rodrigues01/casv/README.md

-uploadshape
+CASV - Cadastro de Autorização de Supressão de Vegetação
 ===========

-Django project that allows to upload shape files and import it to a database.
+Django project that allows to upload shapefiles and import it to a database.